 This is especially true for any B2B (business-to-business) company, although B2C (business-to-consumer) companies have also found success on the platform.

-What makes LinkedIn so valuable is the astonishing variety of business functions the platform supports.
+LinkedIn is so valuable thanks to the astonishing variety of business functions the platform supports.
 In addition to sharing content and driving website traffic, companies are making meaningful connections, fostering business relationships, and expanding their professional networks.

 LinkedIn users browse the platform with a very different intention than users on other social media platforms.
 Most often, they’re actively looking for valuable content consume.
 LinkedIn users want to discover inspiration and content that (positively) changes the way they conduct business.
 What more could a small B2B marketer want?

-Let’s dive into more specific data to really understand how effective LinkedIn marketing is.
+Let’s dive into more specific data to really understand the power of LinkedIn marketing.

 Is LinkedIn Marketing Effective?